Spot risks early

 Confirm your sub-ID columns are populating

 In Core Platform reporting, run a quick conversions report grouped by sub1.
 If you see real values (not all blank), you're set.
-If sub1 is empty everywhere, your affiliates aren't passing it — that's a partner conversation, not a recipe problem.
+If sub1 is empty everywhere, your affiliates aren't passing it.
+That's a partner conversation, not a recipe problem.

 Pick your delivery channel